 I have just finished reading the book Rich Dad, Poor Dad by Robert T. Kiyosaki.
 As I was telling some acquaintances I was going to start a Personal Finance blog, I was advised to read the book.
 The title “Rich Dad, Poor Dad” did not sound entirely foreign to my ear, and in fact, I recall having seen an ad through Facebook for a “Rich Dad, Poor Dad” seminar.
 I never actually clicked on it so I thought this was the occasion to read the book and see what it was all about.

-The book is supposedly to be the story of the author who has two fathers: The first is his biological father – the poor dad – and the other is the father of his best friend, Mike – the rich dad.
+The book is supposed to be the story of the author who has two fathers: The first is his biological father – the poor dad – and the other is the father of his best friend, Mike – the rich dad.
 Both “fathers” have different approaches to money and the books revolves around their two opposite views on the topic.
-The Poor Dad is a highly educated man, works to earn money but still struggles to achieve his financial objectives due to lack of financial literacy.
+The Poor Dad is a highly educated man, works to earn money but still struggles to achieve his financial objectives due to a lack of financial literacy.
 The Rich Dad is an entrepreneur that taught Kiyosaki about being financially literate, minding his own business, taking advantage of the tax system and building assets.

 Six major lessons are presented throughout the book: